-Of course!
-We are not open to the public as an attraction, but we will welcome visitors to Project Chimps for scheduled educational tours and special visit days throughout the year.
-Sign up for our eNewsletter to make sure you are the first to know when scheduled tours become available, and details on what to expect.
+Project Chimps is not currently open to the public, but we hope to eventually offer scheduled private educational tours and special visit days throughout the year.
+Please sign up for our e-newsletter to receive information about when these opportunities to visit the sanctuary become available.
 We look forward to meeting you!

-Why can’t the chimps be returned to Africa where they are from?
+Why can’t the chimpanzees be returned to their natural habitats in Africa?